Robust Model-Based Optimization for Challenging Fitness Landscapes: Property-Prioritized Generative Variational Auto-Encoder

-PGVAE is a VAE~\citep{vae} with a special structure imposed on its latent space.
-The latent space is structured such that samples with the desired property have higher probability of being generated under the vanilla VAE sampling distribution $N(0,I)$.
+To prioritize exploration and generation of rare, high-fitness samples, our \myvae{} uses property (fitness) values to restructure the latent space.
+The restructuring enforces samples with higher property to lie closer to the origin than the ones with lower property.
+As the samples with higher property lie closer to the origin, their probability of generation is higher under the VAE prior distribution $\NN(0,I)$.
 Representing the encoder and its parameters with $Q$ and $\theta$, the structural constraint on $N$ samples is imposed by